David Clark (Utah politician): 2012 congressional election

 In November 2011, he decided to resign his seat to run for the congress in Utah's 2nd congressional district.
 The seat is being vacated by incumbent Democrat Jim Matheson, who is running in Utah's newly-drawn 4th congressional district.
 He officially launched his bid on January 13, 2012.
+Clark was defeated for the Republican nomination by Chris Stewart, who ultimately won the seat.

 Personal life

 Clark and his wife Nan have four children and live in Santa Clara.
 He is a member of the Church of Jesus Christ of Latter-day Saints.